IRaCLab/Industrial_Robot_Cnn/README.md

 This System is used in ROS in Ubuntu environments (PC).
 Robot Arm with 6 DOF is controlled remotely using a EMG sensor.
 Robot arms and PC are connected, and the sensor is wirelessly connected to PC using a Bluetooth adapter.
 Using ROS-communication, arm movement data recognized by the sensor are sent to the robot arm.
+Gesture classifiers were created from data collected directly by specific personnel using the Myo armband.

 The robot arm moves in the same direction as the human movement.
 And a gripper is operated by a human hand gesture.